“Semantics is the brain of AI.” See what it means for you

 When neither is the right answer

-There is a third scenario that neither tool handles well: organizations that are Snowflake-native and want their semantic layer to be a first-class warehouse object rather than external middleware.
+There is a third scenario that neither tool handles optimally: organizations that are Snowflake-native and want their semantic layer to be a first-class warehouse object rather than external middleware.

-Snowflake's Semantic View Autopilot, launched in early 2026, defines semantic views directly as Snowflake objects in the catalog.
+Snowflake's Semantic Views reached general availability in late 2025 as part of Snowflake Intelligence.
+Semantic Views are defined directly as Snowflake objects in the catalog.
 No external server.
 No middleware latency.
 No separate deployment.
 For organizations that have committed to Snowflake as their primary data platform, this architecture eliminates the operational overhead of both dbt SL (dbt Cloud dependency) and Cube (server management) while delivering governed metric definitions that sit alongside tables and views in the warehouse itself.

 The trade-off is portability.
 Snowflake Semantic Views are Snowflake-native.
 They do not travel to other warehouses.
 If your data architecture is deliberately multi-cloud or if you want your semantic layer to remain independent of any single warehouse vendor, this is not the right path.
-But for Snowflake-first organizations, it is worth evaluating before defaulting to either option.
+But for Snowflake-first organizations, it is worth evaluating seriously before defaulting to either external option.
+The Semantic View Autopilot feature, launched in early 2026, further reduces the manual work of bootstrapping definitions.
+See our detailed guide on Snowflake Semantic View Autopilot for the full implementation picture.

 The practical recommendation